JOTSR/lazy_pipe/README.md

-# Lazy - lazy evaluator pipeling
+# LazyPipe - lazy evaluator pipeling

 Simple lazy evaluation of value piping.
 Create the logic before and compute the value only when needed.